dolev146/Ex1_OOP/README.md

 - Elevator: info about the parameters of the building. contain- speed, minFloor, close & open Time, start & stop Time, status: up/down or level.
 - ElevatorCall: info about each call that will help us to assign the call.
   contain: index of the Chosen Elev,timeStamp of the call,source & destination of the Call and the direction of the call- up/down.
--convertFiles: contain 3 functions:
+- convertFiles: contain 3 functions:
  jsonBuildingToObj: convert json file that contain the data about the elevator and the building to objects of building & elevator.
  csvToList: convert csv file that contain the info about the calls that we get and make list of calls from the data.
  writeOutPutFile: write the elevators that we allocate To the right column un the csv file.